11 Water Sports In Thailand: Splash Into Fun With The Best Adventures

 Photo: John Cahil Rom / Pexels / Image For Representation Only

 Scuba diving is the most loved water sport in Thailand.
 Pattaya is a paradise for divers and scuba divers in Thailand that hosts many water adventure activities.
-Water Sports in Pattaya, Thailand, is where you can enjoy hunting whale sharks, leopards, and manta rays that accompany you on your dive.
+If you are looking for exciting water sports in Pattaya, Thailand, this is where you can enjoy hunting whale sharks, leopards, and manta rays that accompany you on your dive.
 Scuba diving in Thailand’s underwater wonderland is the perfect way to uncover hidden caves, colourful coral gardens, and schools of tropical fish.
 Simply float with ease, traversing miles and miles of corals, marvelling at the bright wonders beneath your feet.

 2. Banana Boat